FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/HDF5 Docs.rst

 Reduction Factors
 -----------------
-Defines areal and watershed reduction factors.
+Defines blocked cells for buildings and other obstructions.

 *Corresponds to:* `ARF.DAT`